davidensinger/davidensinger.github.io/app/_posts/2013-05-14-getting-started-with-sublime-text-2.md

 ---
 date: 2013-05-14 16:12:00
 layout: post
-title: 'Getting Started with Sublime Text 2'
+title: 'Getting Started with Sublime Text'
-description: 'A quick start guide to configuring Sublime Text 2.'
+description: 'A quick start guide to configuring Sublime Text.'
 tags: ['Sublime Text']
+sitemap:
+  lastmod: 2014-11-07
 suggested_tweet:
   hashtags: ['SublimeText']
   related: ['sublimehq']
 ---

-Although I switched to [Sublime Text 2](http://www.sublimetext.com/) more than a year ago, I only recently decided to take a good look at my configuration, with the end goal of increasing my productivity.
+Although I switched to [Sublime Text](http://www.sublimetext.com/) more than a year ago, I only recently decided to take a good look at my configuration, with the end goal of increasing my productivity.
 What follows are my settings, which will hopefully help others work a bit smarter.
 If you’ve got any useful tips, please [tweet](https://twitter.com/davidensinger) at me!

 ## Hide Files and Folders
 It’s often helpful to hide folders so they’re not found when searching or using the **Go to File** shortcut (**⌘ + T**).
 Add the following line to your User Preferences (**Preferences › Settings - User** or **⌘,**) to do so: